tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

   **Running applications**

-  There are a number of predefined applications which you can find under the ``Applications`` menu within the ``ARC`` sub-menu, see below for examples:
+  There are a number of predefined applications which you can find under the ``ARC`` sub-menu, within the ``Applications`` menu on the main menu bar, see below for examples:

   .. image:: images/arc-apps1.png
     :width: 800
     :alt: ARC Apps Menu

   .. image:: images/arc-apps2.png
     :width: 800
     :alt: ARC Apps List